mParticle/docs/src/pages/guides/platform-guide/connections/index.md

 5. Click the **Connection Status** slider so it displays **Active**.
 6. Click **Save**.

+Very large data volumes may take up to 48 hours to process.
+To reduce processing time, reduce the number of sessions your account sends to fewer than 200,000 per day.

 ### Verify Your Connection

 Verify that data is flowing.
 Check in the mParticle UI and in your downstream app or system (output).